JKerboeuf/SpookTube/README.md

 - Private access — only accessible to users whose accounts I manually create.
 - Video posting — users can upload clips, add titles, descriptions, and players.
 - Interactions — comment, rate, and favorite videos.
-- Search — find videos by name or by players appearing in them.
+- Search — find videos by title or by players appearing in them.
 - Video management — authors can edit their uploaded videos.
 - Time-coded comments — comments may include a timestamp; clicking it jumps the video to that moment.
 - Duplicate detection — uploaded videos are checked to prevent duplicates (even from different users).